Mark Esper: Secretary of the Army

 President Donald Trump announced his intention to nominate Esper as Secretary of the Army on June 19, 2017.
 He was Trump's third nominee for the position, following the withdrawals of Vincent Viola and Mark E. Green.
 He was confirmed to this post by an 89–6 vote of the U.S. Senate on November 15, 2017 and sworn in on November 20, 2017.

 During his confirmation hearing before the Senate Armed Services Committee in November 2017, Esper said that he would have three priorities as Army secretary: readiness, modernization (including of the military acquisition process and personnel system), and efficiency.
+He identified taking care of Soldiers, their families, and Department of the Army civilians as an enduring priority.